StartaleLabs/scs-aa-docs/docs/core-api/api-specs.md

 - ChainId: 0x79a
 - EntryPointAddress: 0x0000000071727De22E5E9d8BAf0edAc6f37da032
 - calculateGasLimits: Boolean if gas calculations are required
-- TokenAddress: Check the token supported list
+- token: Check the token supported list
 - policyId: This will be shared to you by scs team

 #### **Request**